jovanbulck/sgx-pte/README.md

    requires the patches in the `$(GRAPHENE_DIR)/Pal/src/host/Linux-SGX/sgx-driver/isgx-patches/` directory, so as to be able to read the memory of a debug enclave from the gsgx driver.
+   We applied the patches to isgx v1.7 (commit [#51b2884](https://github.com/01org/linux-sgx-driver/commit/51b2884d4c3ac0f7bfa5b46ff529496e360e5ef1)).
-   (This is used to retrieve the stored instruction pointer of an interrupted microbenchmark enclave to quantify the latency of Inter Processor Interrupts.)
+   Note that EDBGRD is only used to quantify the latency of Inter Processor Interrupts by retrieving the stored instruction pointer of an interrupted microbenchmark debug enclave.

 3. Build and load graphene-sgx driver (including our attacker spy code):